-The San Juan County Marine Mammal Stranding Network (SJCMMSN) is a program of the Whale Museum and works under the auspices of the National Marine Fisheries Service (a division of NOAA).
-Our Stranding Agreement through NMFS permits staff and volunteers to investigate, collect data, and handle live and dead marine mammals within San Juan County.
-The Whale Museum has operated the Stranding Network since 1981.
-The SeaDoc Society began collaborating with the museum in 2002, and both organizations now help to run the network.
+The Whale Museum's Marine Mammal Response Program (TWMMMRP) works under the auspices of the National Marine Fisheries Service, a division of NOAA.
+Our Stranding Agreement through NMFS permits staff to investigate, collect data, and handle live and dead marine mammals within San Juan County.
+The Whale Museum has operated the program since 1981.
+The SeaDoc Society began collaborating with the museum in 2002, and both organizations now help to run the program's network of staff, collaborators, and volunteers.

-The Stranding Network works to research the marine mammals of the Salish Sea and to reduce human impact on marine mammals.
-We receive about 200 calls a year from the public about many species of marine mammals, including harbor seals, northern elephant seals, Stellar sea lions, California sea lions, harbor porpoises, Dall’s porpoises, and Pacific white-sided dolphins.
-Harbor seal pups are the most frequent animal called in.
-Staff and volunteers drive or boat to the location of the reported stranding, gather information on the animal, and make sure that people stay the required 100 yards away.
-If the animal is recently deceased, we will collect it for a necropsy (animal autopsy).
+The Marine Mammal Response Program works to research the marine mammals of the Salish Sea and to reduce human impact on marine mammals.
+We receive about 200 calls a year from the public about many species of marine mammals including harbor seals, northern elephant seals, Steller sea lions, California sea lions, harbor porpoises, Dall’s porpoises, humpback and minke whales, and Pacific white-sided dolphins.
+Harbor seal pups are the most frequent species called in.
+When we receive a report, staff determine the appropriate response - this is often for member's of the network to go to the location of the stranding, gather data about the animal and the situation, and determine the next course of action.
+Live animals may be monitored, left in place, or transported to another location.
+Dead animals may be left in place or collected for a full post-mortem examination (necropsy).

 Porpoises, dolphins, and whales should never be on the shore.
-If you see one on a beach, it is stranded.
-Please call it in.
+If you see one on a beach, alive or dead, it is stranded.
+Report this immediately.

 Seals and sea lions frequently come on shore to rest and sleep.
-Please try to keep your distance (at least 100 yards).
-If the animal is dead or injured, or if it is in a busy public location, please call it in.
+Always keep your distance (at least 100 yards).
+If the animal is dead or injured, in a busy public location, or being harassed, please call it in.

 Do you want calls about dead marine mammals?
 Yes!
 We can learn a lot about an animal from its body, and we may collect it in order to conduct a necropsy (animal autopsy).